hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ## Aim down sight time - ADS time
 soon (tm)
 ## Damage per second - DPS
-soon (tm)
 The damage per second calculates as $DPS = Damage * RPS = Damage * RPM / 60$.
 No measuring necessary.
 ## Shots to down or kill - STDOK
-soon (tm)
 For a target with $x$ hp the STDOK calculate as $\lceil {x \over Damage} \rceil$.
 No measuring necessary.
 ## Time to down or kill - TTDOK
-soon (tm)
 For a target with $x$ hp the TTDOK in seconds calculate as ${STDOK \over rps}$.
 No measuring necessary.
 ## Bullets per shot - Pellet count
-In the case of multiple bullets per shot this metric is also called pellet count.
 The shooting range displays the bullets per shot.
 Most weapons shoot exactly one bullet per shot.
-The only exception are shotguns, most of which have a pellet count of 8.
+The only exception are shotguns, most of which 8 bullets per shot.
+For weapons that shoot multiple bullets per shot this metric is also called pellet count.